pygsl/pygsl/README.rst

 Installation via PyPI
 ---------------------

 PyGSL can also be installed using the pip package installer.
+This requires the Python packages ``setuptools`` and ``wheel`` to be already installed.
 Simply type:

 .. code-block:: sh

-   python -m pip install pygsl
+   python -m pip install setuptools wheel python -m pip install pygsl

 To remove PyGSL, use: